raeidsaqur/ut-cs-thesis/README.md

 the University of Toronto School of Graduate Studies (SGS), as of Fall 2021.

 ## Acknowledgement
-This repo's baseline is forked off from Jesse Knight's [repo](https://github.com/jessexknight/ut-thesis)
+This repo's baseline is forked off from Jesse Knight's [repo](https://github.com/jessexknight/ut-thesis).
+This repo only aims to capture any comp. science specific changes, o.w. please use the parent repo.

 ## Contents